puresmash/hubot-line-messaging/README.md

 ### Getting started

-Because it is a adapter of hubot, first you must install hubot on your device.
+Because it is an adapter of hubot, first you must install hubot on your device.
 Follow the guidance on [hubot official document](https://hubot.github.com/docs/).

 Then install this adapter to your project by running